devhelp/FlowControlBundle/README.md

 ## Purpose

-FlowControlBundle provider integration with [FlowControl library](https://github.com/devhelp/flow-control) regarding controller actions.
+FlowControlBundle provides integration with [FlowControl library](https://github.com/devhelp/flow-control) regarding controller actions.
 It allows you to define your actions as flow steps, meaning that user won't be able to enter an action unless he/she reaches expected step in your flow.